X1011/git-directory-deploy/readme.md

 - **repo**: (optional) repository to deploy to.
 Must be readable and writable.
 The default of "origin" will not work on Travis CI, since it uses the read-only git protocol.
 In that case, it is recommended to store a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use) in a [secure environment variable](http://about.travis-ci.org/docs/user/build-configuration/#Secure-environment-variables) and use it in an HTTPS URL like this: <code>repo=https://$GITHUB_TOKEN@github.com/<i>user</i>/<i>repo</i>.git</code>

 ## setup
+Do this once to prepare your repository.
 This could be implemented in the script, but I don’t feel like doing it.
 Replace "dist" with your deploy_directory and "gh-pages" with your deploy_branch.

 1. `git --work-tree dist checkout --orphan gh-pages`
    - this will disconnect the gh-pages branch’s history from the current commit